01732 808 626 info@thinkcbt.com

 The checking behaviours provide a safety / reassurance habit to control or neutralise the anxiety or worry and tend to increase in frequency over time.
 Common checking behaviours include:

-• Gas or electric appliance knobs, Water taps and electric light switches.
+• Gas or electric appliance knobs, water taps and electric light switches.

 • Door and window locks, security chains and house / car alarms.